fetachallenge/fetachallenge.github.io/pages/FAQ.markdown

 **Q: During the testing of our model, will the information on the gestational age be used as input?**

 **A:** Yes, this information can be used by the model.
-To make it easy to access, the information is stored as a JSON file in the same subject folder named 'sub-[ID]_meta.json'.
+It will be provided in the same way as in the training data (in the file `participants.tsv` for all test subjects with the same format and column names).

 **Q: During the testing phase, what will be the exact input and output of our model?**

-**A:** The input is the path to the data of one subject and the output is the segmentation map of the testing subject.
-Your Docker container will be run multiple times till all the subjects in the test data are evaluated.
+**A:** The inputs are: `t2w_image` path to a T2-weighted image (NifTi file), `participants` path to the `participants.tsv` file with the test subject information.
+Outputs are expected to be: the segmentation map of the fetal brain tissues saved in a NifTi image and (or) the biometry measurements saved in a csv file.
+Optionally you can also provide the predicted landmarks in a separate NifTi file.
+For all outputs we provide paths to where they should be saved.
+See [README](https://github.com/fetachallenge/fetachallengesubmission) for more details.

 **Q: Is there a limitation on the computation time?**